 - I love coming up with ideas and solving problems •I love working with a team or one or two others.

-- I like making people laugh
+- I love making people laugh

-- I like feeling needed
+- I love feeling needed

 - I love building teams